jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Martial arts is a great example.

-Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular self-defense disciplines.
-Each martial art teaches techniques like wrist locks or body punches to defeat an opponent.
-Each discipline creates rules that say only their techniques are allowed; there's no kicking in a boxing match, for example.
+Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular martial arts.
+Each is a self-defence discipline that teaches techniques like wrist locks or body punches to defeat an opponent.
+Each martial art creates rules that say only their techniques are allowed; there's no kicking in a boxing match, for example.

 The world's martial arts co-existed for many years.
-Inside the disciplines, teachers happily taught their techniques to the next generation.
-Practioners would train almost every day.
-The best students would compete in tournaments, get scholarships, and strive to become world champions.
-Followers of a martial art would keep the culture lively by congregating around experts, contests, and the latest news.
+Inside the disciplines, teachers happily taught their techniques to the next generation, practioners would train almost every day, and the best students would compete in tournaments, get scholarships, and strive to become world champions.
+Everyone would keep the culture lively by congregating around experts, contests, and the latest news.

-But never would these martial artists fight across disciplines.
+But never would these martial artists fight each other.

 However, in the late 1980s, as home televisions spread information worldwide, once-isolated fighting cultures started to open up.
 People got curious.
 Fighters began to ask themselves, "Which martial art is best?"

 Would a boxer beat a kickboxer?
-What would happen if a wrestler fought a karate guy?
+What about a wrestler versus a karate guy?
 Many people wanted to know what if martial artists threw away the rule books and fought a real fight.

 In the early 1990s, the questions stopped, and the fighting started.
 At first, called Vale Tudo, then Ultimate Fighting, martial artists from every discipline competed in fights that excluded no techniques.
 Finally, the world's fighting masters could prove their martial art was the best on Earth!